Yang-Yang Zhou

 About

-A central focus of Yang-Yang Zhou’s research is to bring evidence to questions, and often misperceptions, within scholarly and public debates about the effects of migrants on host communities.
-Her current research questions are: How does the presence of forcibly displaced migrants affect local development and public goods provision, conflict, and voting behavior?
-For minority citizens who share ethnic and cultural ties with migrants, what explains why they are sometimes inclusive and pro-migrant, but other times, they seek to differentiate themselves by excluding or “othering” migrants?
+Yang-Yang Zhou studies the political causes and consequences of migration.
+Her current research questions are: How does the presence of refugees affect local development and public goods provision, conflict, and voting behavior?
+For minority citizens who share ethnic and cultural ties with refugees and other migrants, what explains why they are sometimes inclusive and pro-migrant, but other times, they seek to differentiate themselves by excluding or “othering”?
 And in contexts marked by anti-migrant prejudice and discrimination, can certain types of interventions — like prolonged intergroup contact between locals and migrants — work in reducing tensions?
 These projects span multiple regions, including East Africa, Central Asia, and South America.

 Awards